Quickstart: Create a new Azure API Management instance by using the Azure portal

 On the Create a resource page, select Integration > API Management.

-In the Create API Management page, enter settings.
+On the Create API Management page, on the Basics tab, enter settings.

 The service name is used to generate a default domain name: <name>.azure-api.net.
 If you would like to configure a custom domain name later, see Configure a custom domain.

 Organization name The name of your organization.
 This name is used in many places, including the title of the developer portal and sender of notification emails.
 Administrator email The email address to which all the notifications from API Management will be sent.
 Pricing tier Select Developer tier to evaluate the service.
 This tier isn't for production use.
 For more information about scaling the API Management tiers, see upgrade and scale.

 It can take 30 to 40 minutes to create and activate an API Management service in this tier.
 To quickly find a newly created service, select Pin to dashboard.

 Go to your API Management instance

 In the Azure portal, search for and select API Management services.

 On the API Management services page, select your API Management instance.

 Review the properties of your service on the Overview page.